eebanks/examstatistics/README.md

 # examstatistics
+Built in Javascript
-a little calculator for getting some statistics for a list of grades
+A little calculator for getting some statistics for a list of grades